QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

-An extension is accepted if there is an improvement in confidence over the last confirmed extension by a user-set $minImprovement$ threshold (see criteria for \emph{crisp accept} in Fig.~\ref{fig:accept} top).
-If multiple extension rules meet the crisp accept criteria, the extension rules are sorted according to criteria depicted in Fig.~\ref{fig:ranking}.
-The first ranked extension rule replaces the current rule and becomes a new seed for further extensions.
+An extension is accepted if there is an improvement in confidence over the last confirmed extension by a user-set $minImprovement$ threshold.
+If this \emph{crisp extension} has not been reached, a \emph{conditional extension} is attempted (Procedure~\ref{alg:extension}, line~\ref{line:condaccept}).
+This picks up on the last extension attempt that resulted in a rule that does not meet the criteria for crisp extension but it meets the criteria for the conditional extension.
+The procedure iteratively generates new candidate rules by extending a literal that was subject to extension in this last extension attempt.
+If the extension meets the criteria for crisp acceptance, the conditional extension successfully finishes with the extension replacing the current rule.

-Assuming $minImprovement=0$, the crisp extension process is finished, when the confidence of the best possible extension drops for all candidates below the confidence of the original rule.\footnote{$minImprovement >0 $ can be used to reduce the number of evaluated extensions.} In other words, the extension is stopped when extending the current rule by one step in any of the literals in rule antecedent does not result in a crisp accept.
-The complete extension process is depicted in Algorithm~\ref{alg:extension} on page~\pageref{alg:extension}.